Model Combination in Risk Sharing under Ambiguity: Problem setting

 and that

+The first bound implies finite activity, the second and third imply finite first and second moments of the severity distribution.

 Next, we make two technical assumptions about the integrability of the compensators, which are required to assure the existence of the optimal risk sharing strategy.
-Essentially, these assumptions imply that the models for the loss distribution are not vastly different. \begin{assumption} For all $k \in \cI$
+Essentially, these assumptions imply that the models for the loss distribution are not vastly different.
+Recall that the compensators have the same support.
+Thus, when considering integrals over ratios of compensators (as in the following two assumptions), we use the convention that 0/0=0.